Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Results

 which suggests that the slope of type II instability increases with $v_0^2$.
-Thus we increase $v_0$ by $3$ times in simulation and do observe the gentle incline boundary changing to nearly vertical as shown by the yellow line in Fig.~\ref{fig:DCstate}(b).
-The agreement between simulations and the instability analysis verifies the dynamical clustering state is induced by the short wavelength instability at fast rotation.
+Thus we increase $v_0$ by $3$ times in simulation and do observe the gentle increasing boundary (the red dashed curve) changing to nearly vertical as shown by the yellow line in Fig.~\ref{fig:DCstate}(b).
+The agreement between simulations and the instability analysis verifies that the dynamical clustering state is induced by the short wavelength instability at fast rotation.

-To eliminate the suspicion that the dynamical clustering can be a metastable state or near-critical fluctuation of the bulk phase separation, we further simulate the system deep in the dynamical clustering state of $[\phi,\text{Pe}_r]$ for $\Gamma>1$ as shown in Fig.~\ref{fig:DCstate}(c).
-Though clusters start emerging at $\phi \simeq 0.32$, $D_r = 0.1$ and $\mathrm{Pe}_r \simeq 240$, with further increasing $\phi$ to $0.40$ and $\mathrm{Pe}_r$ by a factor of $5$, these clusters remain highly dynamic instead of merging into a stable giant cluster as in MIPS.
-This suggests that the dynamical clustering is a well-defined nonequilibrium steady state.
+To eliminate the possibility that the dynamical clustering can be a metastable state or near-critical fluctuation of the bulk phase separation, we further simulate the system deep in the dynamical clustering state of $[\phi,\text{Pe}_r]$ for $\Gamma>1$ as shown in Fig.~\ref{fig:pDCstate}.
+Although clusters start emerging at $\phi \simeq 0.32$, $D_r = 0.1$ and $\mathrm{Pe}_r \simeq 240$, with further increasing $\phi$ to $0.40$ and $\mathrm{Pe}_r$ by a factor of $5$, these clusters remain highly dynamical instead of merging into a stable giant cluster as in MIPS. {To ensure that the systems have reached the dynamical clustering steady states, we also perform simulations starting from MIPS configurations, in which the single giant droplet splits into multiple smaller clusters after switching on fast rotation.} This suggests that the dynamical clustering is a well-defined non-equilibrium steady state.